Ferrari 599: Performance

+Motor Trend tested a 599 GTB Fiorano in January of 2007.
+The car accelerated from 0-60 mph (97 km/h) in 3.2 seconds (with 1 foot rollout subtracted), 0-100 mph (161 km/h) in 7.1 seconds, and ran the quarter-mile in 11.3 seconds at 126.4 mph.
+Braking from 60-0 mph took 105 feet.

 Variants

 599 HGTE

 The Ferrari 599 GTB Fiorano HGTE (HGTE being an abbreviation of Handling Gran Turismo Evoluzione) is an upgrade package for the 599 designed to improve the car's handling.
 It includes a modified set-up with stiffer springs and rear anti-roll bar as well as new calibration settings for the Delphi MagneRide magneto-rheological shock absorbers when the manettino is at its sportier settings.
 The ride height has also been lowered, resulting in a low centre of gravity.
 The package also includes optimised tyres featuring a compound that offers improved grip.
 The car's electronic systems were also changed.
 The gearbox's shift times were faster in high-performance settings, while new engine software provided improved response.
 The exhaust was modified to produce a more marked and thrilling sound under hard usage while still delivering the right comfort levels at cruising speed.
 The exterior and interior were upgraded with more carbon fibre components and the car also included new 20-inch wheels.